Agoric/documentation/main/testing.md

 sidebar: auto
 ---

-# End-to-End Testing
+# Testing

 ## Overview

 Developing Decentralized Applications (DApps) on the Cosmos network often involves integrating with the Keplr wallet.
-Solid testing is key for ensuring users can flawlessly interact with your DApp through the Keplr wallet.
+Testing is key for ensuring users can flawlessly interact with your DApp through the Keplr wallet.

 [`@agoric/synpress`](https://github.com/agoric-labs/synpress) is an end-to-end (e2e) testing framework that simplifies the testing process for Keplr-based DApps.
-This framework automates testing how your DApp interacts with the Keplr wallet, simulating real user experiences. `@agoric/synpress` is built upon [`synthetixio/synpress`](https://github.com/Synthetixio/synpress), a framework originally designed for Metamask-based DApps.
+This framework automates testing how your DApp interacts with the Keplr wallet, simulating real user experiences. `@agoric/synpress` is built upon [`synthetixio/synpress`](https://github.com/Synthetixio/synpress), a framework designed for Metamask-based DApps.

 ## Getting Started